New Milford, Connecticut: Transportation

 New Milford is served by fixed-bus routes of the Housatonic Area Regional Transit.
 The main highways of the town are U.S. Route 7 and U.S. Route 202.

-The long-awaited completion of Super 7 happened in November 2009.
-The realignment of Grove Street and Prospect Hill Road (Rte.
-67) was completed in the fall of 2010.
-The Department of Public Works (DPW) awarded Stimulus ARRA Project 95-249 Grove Street (south of Anderson Ave) and Boardman Road (west of O+G Quarry).
-This was completed in the fall of 2010.

 There has been continued talk about a proposal to electrify and restore the Danbury Branch of the Metro-North Railroad north of Danbury to New Milford.
 These efforts have included a Rail Study in 2008, proposed state legislation in 2017, and stimulus money in 2021.

-Candlelight Farms Airport is located 3 miles southwest of downtown, featuring a single grass runway and helipad.
+The Danbury Branch provides commuter rail service between Danbury, to South Norwalk, Stamford, and Grand Central Terminal in New York City.
+The tracks north of Danbury are currently used by the Housatonic Railroad for freight service.